 Elected Members are entitled to be fully informed in order to carry out their role as a decision maker and may seek specific information on various issues before Council.

-Elected Members can not undertake administrative tasks, unless authorised to do so by Council or the CEO.
-This may include Council authorising a staff member to procure a consultant or lawyer on the Council's behalf.
-This is as set out in regulation 9 of the Local Government (Rules of Conduct) Regulations 2007.
+Elected Members can not undertake administrative tasks, as set out in regulation 9 of the Local Government (Rules of Conduct) Regulations 2007 clause 19 and 20 of the Nominated Members Code and Model Code Regulations.